jdriselvato/NDS-Homebrew-Development/README.md

 Come join us at [/r/NDSHacks](https://www.reddit.com/r/NDSHacks/) to learn more about NDS Homebrew.

 # Repo Examples
+#### *9. basic-first-game* (Moderate) :octocat: Deving: octocat:
+Everything we've learned from the first few examples has given us enough knowledge to create our first game.
+We'll be starting off with the `bitmap-sprite-movement` code and expanding it.
+Specifically, we'll be using what we learned from `bitmap-sprite-movement` and `basic-sprite-collision` to create collection game.
+So the character will be able to collect coins and a scoreboard will update.
+It's endless and no real goal but challange yourself to improve it to a full game (maybe like snake?).

 #### *8. bitmap-sprite-movement* (Novice)
 It's about time we actual use images we'd use in a video game, bitmap sprites.
 I've provided a sprite sheet that's free to use for any of your personal projects.
 We'll use this sprite sheet to move the character around the top screen and use different angles to show movement.
 Example, moving right shows the character looking right.